adi-797/ImageKit.io_Submission/README.md

 1) Make sure you have Python 3 installed and all Library requirements have been met.

 For installing the required libraries,
-Open your command shell and execute the command-> pip install django, dnspython, pymongo
+Open your command shell and execute the command-> pip install django dnspython pymongo

 2) Open your command shell and navigate into ..\ImageKitioAssignment
 2) Execute the command-> python manage.py runserver